twood02/webtemplate/wiki/messagequeues/messagequeues.md

 While AMQP is designed to be a highly reliable protocol, it was not optimized for resource or network constrained conditions.
 The Message Queue Telemetry Transport (MQTT) protocol, on the other hand, was originally created in 1999 as a communication protocol for monitoring an oil pipeline.
 It is designed to be bandwidth-efficient and lightweight, making it a good choice for low-power IoT devices.

 The MQTT architecture is less complicated than the AMQP architecture, and contrary to its name, does not actually require a queue.
-Clients send messages to the middleman broker using a particular topic, which is similar to an email subject field.
+Clients send messages to the middleman broker using a particular topic, which is similar to an email subject field, or the routing and binding key system from AMQP.
 Any clients connected to the broker that are subscribed to the same topic will receive any messages published to the topic.
 This allows a large number of IoT devices to publish to a centralized location, and cloud servers only need to connect to a single device, rather than each individual sensor.

+The above picture represents the MQTT architecture.
+All of the clients connect to a centralized broker, and each can publish to a topic or subscribe to a topic.
+All devices in the MQTT system connect to the broker, from the IoT sensors to the cloud computing servers.

 ## Demo of the Protocols in Action